sswam/allemande/doc/guide.md

 - **Multiple Chat Rooms**: Create and join different chat spaces instantly
 - **Group or Private Chat**: Talk with multiple users or have private conversations
 - **Diverse AI Models**: Access to many different AI language models, each with unique capabilities
+- **Powerful Image Gen**: Many AI art models and options for high-quality image gen
 - **Specialized Tools**: Programming assistants for seven languages and various search tools
 - **Flexible Interface**: Clean, modern design with customizable themes
 - **Rich Chat Format**: Markdown, HTML, TeX math, Graphviz, Mermaid, embeds, SVG, CSS, JavaScript, canvas.
 - **Universal**: Features for general assistance, work, education, and entertainment.
 - **Separate SFW and NSFW Zones**: Adult users can opt-in to access the NSFW zone.
+- **Voice Chat**: Full voice chat with a variety of voices, and optional pass-through for user speech.

 ## Limitations

 ### Work in Progess

-- **Image Processing**: We don't have img2img, face transfer, or LoRA training functions yet.
-The AIs can look at reference images for ideas (see AI Vision below).
 - **Document Processing**: We are working on document conversion, vector embedding indexes and RAG to efficiently handle PDF documents and the like.
 It's not done yet.
 - **Notifications**: We're working on AI initiative and notifications, it's not done yet.
-- **Voice Chat**: Voice chat is under development, it's going to be good!
 - **Account Management**: To reset your password, change your name or contact details, or delete your account, please message Sam.

 ### Future Directions

 - **Private Messaging**: We don't yet have a direct messaging feature
 - **Video Generation**: We may be able to interleave long-running processes such as video generation with other GPU workload.
-- **Scalability**: Users can volunteer their idle GPU resources to support the service
+- **Scalability**: Users could volunteer their idle GPU resources to support the service

 ## Learning about Ally Chat